-- Earning a "high" proficiency score on an end of course assessment (Indiana Department of Education End of Course Assessment) without taking the course. - Receiving a three, four, or five on an advanced placement examination (Advanced Placement/Advanced College Placement/International Baccalaureate) for a course or subject area. - Receiving a score that demonstrates proficiency on a standardized assessment (Scholastic Aptitude Test/Advanced College Test) of an academic or subject area competence that is accepted by accredited post-secondary institutions.
+- Receiving a three, four, or five on an advanced placement examination (Advanced Placement/Advanced College Placement/International Baccalaureate) for a course or subject area. - Receiving a score that demonstrates proficiency on a standardized assessment (Scholastic Aptitude Test/Advanced College Test) of an academic or subject area competence that is accepted by accredited post-secondary institutions.